- How to make a simple trailer skin?

 Reference: List of override examples used by SCS Software in American Truck Simulator

-This is the pulling power that this engine produces.
-Game calculates horsepower based on this value.
+This is the pulling power that this engine produces (max output torque of the engine in Nm).
+The game calculates horsepower based on this value.

 Engine AdBlue Power Limit

 How much power in percentage the engine loses if the Ad-Blue tank is empty.